 We have helped thousands of incarcerated individuals throughout the United States reach their education goals!Available Courses, Certificates & Degrees

 Take individual courses or earn a complete degree through print-based correspondence.
 At Adams State University, we know how important education is to all individuals, especially for those who happen to be incarcerated.
 Through correspondence courses, Adams State University provides an opportunity for incarcerated students to work for college credit and towards a degree.

-The Correspondence Education Program (CEP) provides a way for students without access to technology to meet their educational and learning goals.
+The Prison Education Program (PEP) provides a way for students without access to technology to meet their educational and learning goals.
 Our print-based courses enables you to work from study material that is mailed to you.
-These courses are offered for non-incarcerated, degree seeking students as well as both degree-seeking and non-degree seeking incarcerated students through our Prison College Program.